Air flow (wind) - directional movement of air masses with a certain speed.

 This is because the green bodyflyer is much lighter than the peach bodyflyer.
 Therefore, for the peach bodyflyer to fly in the Soldier position, he needs significantly more wind.
 Most likely, the green bodyflyer won’t even be able to be inside the chamber, as it would be dangerous for him.

-You will find even more interesting information about the theory of bodyflying in this book:
+You will find even more interesting information about the bodyflying in practical and theoretical books: